Floodplain Management Solutions

 CHESTERFIELD- The City of Chesterfield is a good example of a community building within the floodplain, and at the same time doing a lot to maximize the safety of those living and working within the floodplain.

 FENTON- Floodplain management is found under Title 5, Chapter 515.
-In Section 515.050 under General Standards, in provision 1 the code states the permits for building in the floodplain will no longer be issued.
+In Section 515.050 under General Standards, in provision 1 the code states that permits for building in the floodplain will no longer be issued.
 Under 515.040, the floodplain administration details are explained.

 KIRKWOOD- Floodplain management is found Article V. This is a good example of floodplain management.

 BRENTWOOD- As part of the 'Brentwood Bound' flood mitigation and road improvement plan, some businesses in the plan area were purchased to allow for flood mitigation.
-Read more about this and Brentwood's floodplain restoration efforts here
+Read more about this and Brentwood's floodplain restoration efforts here.

-Dollars & CentsDollars & Cents
+Dollars & Cents

 Communities conducting floodplain management can expect costs to incur from: